-Aiming to advance identification of distant familial relationships, we undertook computational examination of publicly available 1092 genomes.
-Genomic differences across all autosomes (total number of different genetic variants) have been computationally assessed for all possible 45,747 human pairs from the same populations and also for 50,717 pairs of individuals taken from different populations, which represent 9% of all possible inter-population pairs and chosen randomly.
-We found that in-line with previous publications most genetic variations are found within human populations (BARBUJANI et al. 1997; JOBLING and GILL 2004).
-We also observed that pairs with declared familial genetic relations have the least genomic differences compared to other non-related pairs from the same population.
-By simply counting the total number of genomic differences it is possible to infer familial relations for people that share down to

-6% of common IBD genetic materials.
-Here we demonstrated that the detection of familial relations would be drastically improved (by the order of magnitude) when only very rare genetic variants (vrGVs, with frequencies less than 0.2%) are taken into account.
-This paper demonstrates that simple counting of total number of shared vrGVs from whole-genome sequences allows establishing with high certainty (p-value < 0.001) distant familial relations for persons with 8th and 9th degree of relationship (people that have merely a fraction of a percentage of a coefficient of relationship (r) as defined by Sewall Wright (WRIGHT 1922)).
-This is a very simple and powerful method for estimation of familial relationship based on vrGVs comparison, which requires wholegenome sequencing.
-With the availability of Illumina's new HiSeq X Ten device, the price of human genome sequencing this year was reduced three times to \$1000 per genome.
+Aiming to advance identification of distant familial relationships, we undertook computational examination of publicly available 1,092 genomes.
+Genomic differences across all autosomes (total number of different genetic variants) have been computationally assessed for all possible 45,747 human pairs from the same populations and also for 50,717 pairs of individuals taken from different populations, which represent 9% of all possible interpopulation pairs and chosen randomly.
+We found that in-line with previous publications most genetic variations are found within human populations (Barbujani et al. 1997; Jobling and Gill 2004).
+We also observed that pairs with declared familial genetic relations have the least genomic differences compared with other nonrelated pairs from the same population.
+By simply counting the total number of genomic differences it is possible to infer familial relations for people that share down to 6% of common IBD genetic materials.
+Here, we demonstrated that the detection of familial relations would be drastically improved (by the order of magnitude) when only very rare genetic variants (vrGVs, with frequencies less than 0.2%) are taken into account.
+This article demonstrates that simple counting of total number of shared vrGVs from whole-genome sequences allows establishing with high certainty (P < 0.001) distant familial relations for persons with eighth and ninth degrees of relationship (people that have merely a fraction of a percentage of a coefficient of relationship [r] as defined by Wright [1922]).
+This is a very simple and powerful method for estimation of familial relationship based on vrGVs comparison, which requires whole-genome sequencing.
+With the availability of Illumina's new HiSeg X Ten device, the price of human genome sequencing this year was reduced three times to \$1000 per genome.
 After accomplishment of the technology race to \$100 per genome in the nearest future, vrGVs should become affordable important genetic markers for familial relationships and a broad range of population genetics studies.